University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 ```
 ## Software packages

-You will use `bwa` and `minimap2` today. minimap2 uses the `conda`  environment which you need to activate with the following command.
+You will use `samtools`, `bwa` and `minimap2` today. minimap2 uses the `conda`  environment which you need to activate with the following command.

 ```
 source activate bioinf
 ```

-You do not need to install `samtools` as it is already installed for you.

 ## Data

-For the next couple of weeks we're going to be using some very topical data, SARS-CoV-2 data, the virus causing COVID-19.
+For the next couple of weeks we're going to be using SARS-CoV-2 data, the virus causing COVID-19.
 We will be looking at this data in different ways, providing insights into how bioinformaticians analyses these types of data.

 ### RefSeq Genome Assembly